ringlesoft/laravel-process-approval/README.md

 - `users_model` - Specify the model that represents the authenticated users. (default is `App\Models\User`).
 - `models_path` - Specify the default path for models in your application. (default is `App\Models`).

-If you want the model to auto-submit when it is created you can add the following property on the model:
+> If you want the model to auto-submit when it is created you can add the following property on the model:

 ```php
 public autoSubmit:bool = true;
 ```

-If you want to use signatures for users, add the `getSignature()` method to your User model:
+> If you want to use signatures for users, add the `getSignature()` method to your User model and make it return the signature of the user.

 ```php
 Class User extends Model {
     ...